Hammerspoon/hammerspoon/README.md

 load up a Lua environment; the real power lies in all the useful modules that you can install.

+### Powerful

+Apple has a bunch of APIs that let you do super cool things.
+But you usually need to know C and pointers and stuff to use them.
+But not anymore!
+Now we can just write some Lua and do cool things like get/set the mouse position, move windows, whatever!
+Anyway, this is useful because you get to write a short script that will make you crazy-productive in the long-term.

+### Lightweight

+I'm just so tired of certain programs making my laptop sound like it's gonna take off in flight.
+So I made a point of it to make Hydra use as little system resources as possible.
+And I'm actually even kinda surprised at how small it is!
+It sure does help that Lua has the same idea in mind.
+There are some principles about this in the readme on the github page, you should totally check it out.

+### Superfun

+The other day, I was on my laptop, and my wife was using the desktop (OS X of course), and I ssh'd into it and used a CLI module to like, move her mouse by a few pixels and stuff, and made her windows a little smaller.
+Oh and I unmuted it and turned the volume up a bit and made the computer talk to her using the "say" utility.
+Don't worry, she found it pretty funny :)

+### such amaze. so possibilities. wow.

+There's really no limit to what you can do with Mjolnir.
+Like I said before, the heart of the app is actually just a Lua environment.
+You can install more Mjolnir modules from LuaRocks or wherever.
+There's one that let's you get and set window positions for any OS X window, one that lets you bind global hotkeys, one that lets you move windows along a grid, open or quit applications, and more.

+We're working on creating some new ones, including a module to run AppleScripts or shell scripts, one to get/set volume on your audio devices, one to get/set your screen brightness, one to execute Mjolnir code from the command line or from other shell scripts, one to listen to window/application/screen events (i.e. window opened, application quit, application launched, etc.)

+## How do you actually use Mjolnir?

 You write a "config", which just means `~/.mjolnir/init.lua`.
 This file, along with whatever modules it requires, have full access to the built-in `mjolnir` module, and all Lua modules that you have installed